 Employment Documents Needed to Start a New Job

 The employment forms you may need include job applications, W-2 forms, an I-9 form, and a W-4 form.
-Some forms are available the companies you’re applying to, some you may already have, and others are available online or need to be ordered.
+Some forms are available from the companies you’re applying to, some you may already have, and others are available online or need to be ordered.

 If you don't have the original documentation that you’ll need before an employer can put you on the payroll, get your copies now.
 That way you'll be ready to start work immediately once you get a job offer.